Museum of Brisbane

 Open: Anzac Day 1pm – 5pm, all other public holidays 10am – 5pm

-If you book for a group of 10 or more, Museum Customer Service Officers will be on hand to make your visit as enjoyable as possible.
-A Museum Customer Service Officer will introduce your group to the current exhibitions and museum facilities and will answer questions about them.
-They will also be able to provide you with exhibition brochures and related materials to use during your visit.
+If you book for a group of 10 or more, our Customer Service Officers will be on hand to make your visit as enjoyable as possible.
+Customer Service Officer’s personalise your tour, introducing your group to the current exhibitions and museum facilities, highlighting artworks and stories of interest and answering all your questions.
+They can also provide you with exhibition brochures and related materials to use during your visit.

 To book a group visit, please contact us between 10am-5pm Monday to Friday on 07 3339 0800.